m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 The applications in this area focus majorly on improving the security of networks.
 One approach of using SDN to enhance security is to impose security policies on the entry point to the network.
 Another approach is to use programmable devices to enforce security policies on a wider network.
 DDoS detection, an SDN application identifies and mitigates DDoS flooding attacks by leveraging the timely information collected from the network.
 Furthermore, SDN has also been used to detect any anomalies in the traffic, to randomly mutate the IP addresses of hosts to fake dynamic IPs to the attackers (OF-RHM) , and monitoring the cloud infrastructures (CloudWatcher).

 With regards to improving the security of SDN itself, there have been simple approaches like rule prioritizations for applications.
-However, there’s still significant room for research and improvement in this area.
+However, there's still significant room for research and improvement in this area.

 ### Data Center Networking